 Cannons, laser, radars planned to keep birds from toxic pit

-The wailer, which emits different sounds at random times, is one of the devices used to keep birds from landing in t... .
 In this Dec.
-14, 2016 photo, Montana Resources' Mark Thompson stands on the bank of the Berkeley Pit behind a hut used to watch for birds that try to land in the toxic water in Butte, Mont.
+14, 2016 photo, a Phoenix Wailer bird deterrent sits on the bank of the Berkeley Pit in Butte, Mont.
+The wailer, which emits different sounds at random times, is one of the devices used to keep birds from landing in the toxic water of the former copper mine.

 Add your comments below